amperity/dialog/README.md

 - `:json`

   This renders the event data directly as JSON, which can be useful for outputs which will be read by structured logging tools.
-This uses the Clojure `data.json` library, so you can extend the `clojure.data.json/JSONWriter` protocol if you need to support custom types.
-Alternately, transform them with middleware before they are output.
+If you need custom formatting for certain types, you can transform them with middleware before they are output.

 To support further light customization, both the `:simple` and `:pretty` formatters will look for some additional metadata on events: